 How can I draw arrows on the board like streamers do?

-If you have every watched a chess video on YouTube, or chess streamers on ChessTV, you have probably seen them drawing orange arrows on their screen to explain their moves.
+If you have ever watched a chess video on YouTube, or chess streamers on ChessTV, you have probably seen them drawing colorful arrows and emojis on their screen to explain their moves.

 How do they do that?
 It's easy!
 And it is a feature everyone on Chess.com can use.

 You can do this on any board automatically, except in Live chess.
+If you play in /live instead of /play, you will need to enable this option.
+Otherwise it will be on automatically.
 To enable this option in Live chess, click on the gear icon next to the board:

 Then toggle the switch to draw arrows and highlights.
 Don't forget to click save!